spino327/myjam-spark/README.md

-# Spotify Data take-home challenge: www.thisismyjam.com
+# Processing www.thisismyjam.com

-Spark-based project to solve the challenge
+Spark-based project to work with the thisismyjam.

 ## Requirements
 - maven 3.5